coredns/coredns.io/content/plugins/loadbalance.md

 * `weighted` policy assigns weight values to IPs to control the relative likelihood of particular IPs to be returned as the first
 (top) A/AAAA record in the answer.
 Note that it does not shuffle all the records in the answer, it is only concerned about the first A/AAAA record returned in the answer.

+Additionally, the plugin supports subnet-based ordering using the `prefer` directive, which reorders A/AAAA records so that IPs from preferred subnets appear first.

  * **WEIGHTFILE** is the file containing the weight values assigned to IPs for various domain names.
 If the path is relative, the path from the **root** plugin will be prepended to it.
 The format is explained below in the *Weightfile* section.